 An evidence based therapy, CBT is considered the gold standard of psychotherapy (1) for several reasons:

 In dual diagnosis treatment, pharmacotherapy refers to medication-assisted treatment (MAT) for individuals living with substance use disorders.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) defines MAT as the use of FDA-approved medications in conjunction with evidence based therapy, such as cognitive-behavioral therapy, dialectical behavioral therapy and other forms of psychotherapy.
+The Substance Abuse and Behavioral Health Services Administration (SAMHSA) defines MAT as the use of FDA-approved medications in conjunction with evidence based therapy, such as cognitive-behavioral therapy, dialectical behavioral therapy and other forms of psychotherapy.
 The combined use of MAT and psychotherapy provides a holistic approach to addiction treatment.